Modularity and partially observed graphs: Introduction and main results

 The assumption in Theorem~\ref{thm.moddiff} that the expected average degree is large is of course much stronger than the assumption in Theorem~\ref{thm.obsmod}, but still $e(G_p)$ may be much smaller than $e(G)$.
-If we go much further, and assume that at most an $\eps$-proportion of edges are missed, that is $|E \setminus E'| \leq \eps |E|$, then deterministically we have $|\q(G')-\q(G)| \leq 2 \eps$ by Lemma~\ref{lem.edgeSim2} from~\cite{ERmod}.
+If we go much further, and assume that at most an $\eps$-proportion of edges are missed, that is $|E \setminus E'| \leq \eps |E|$, then deterministically we have $|\q(G')-\q(G)| \leq 2 \eps$ by~\cite{ERmod}, see Section~\ref{subsec.robustness}.